About

 How I Help

-AI training and adoption
+AI Literacy and Training

 Research and funded projects